matthew-hirn/C-1-1-Interpolation/README.md

 ## License

-Copyright 2016 Matthew Hirn, Stéphane Mallat, Nicolas Poilvert
+Copyright 2016 Ariel Herbert-Voss, Matthew Hirn, Frederick McCollum

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at